mgrover1/mgrover1.github.io/index.md

-# Meteorologist and Aspiring Data Scientist
+# Meteorology Student | Aspiring Data Scientist

 I am a meteorology student interested in the intersection of meteorology and data science.
 I am currently a graduate student at the University of Illinois Urbana-Champaign working toward a Master Degree in Atmospheric Science.